bluesky/tiled/docs/source/index.md

 User guide
 ^^^^^^^^^^

-The user guide provides detailed practical guides for common activites using Tiled.
+The user guide provides detailed practical instructions for common activities using Tiled.
 ::::

 ::::{grid-item-card}